rainard/blogstatic/wp-content/plugins/q2w3-fixed-widget/readme.txt

-=== Q2W3 Fixed Widget for WordPress ===
+=== Fixed Widget and Sticky Elements for WordPress ===
 Contributors: webzunft, max-bond, advancedads
-Tags: fixed widget, sticky widget, sidebar, ads, widget Requires at least: 5.0
+Tags: fixed widget, sticky widget, sidebar, ads, widget, fixed, sticky, floating, sticky block, adsense Requires at least: 5.0
-Tested up to: 5.7
+Tested up to: 5.9
-Stable tag: 5.3.0
+Stable tag: 6.0.5

 More attention and a higher ad performance with fixed sticky widgets.

 == Description ==

-Use the fixed widget plugin to create sticky widgets that stay in the visible screen area when the page is scrolled up or down.
+Use Fixed Widget to create sticky widgets, sticky blocks, and other elements that stay in the visible screen area when a user scrolls the page up or down.

-Sticky widgets are perceived much better by your visitors than unfixed widgets and therefore have a significantly higher click-through rate.
-Therefore, this option is especially useful for ads or other items that visitors want to interact with.
+Sticky widgets are more visible than unfixed widgets and therefore have a significantly higher click-through rate.

-The recommended solution for integrating ads in WordPress is the free ad management plugin [Advanced Ads](https://wordpress.org/plugins/advanced-ads/).
+That's why this option is worthwhile for ads or other elements that visitors should interact with.
+Meanwhile, Google also allows the integration of [sticky AdSense ads](https://wpadvancedads.com/google-adsense-sticky-ads/).

 * [Manual and demo](https://wpadvancedads.com/fixed-widget-wordpress/)

-= Test version 6.0.0 =
+= Changes in version 6.0.0 =

-Please download and test [version 6.0.0, beta 3](https://downloads.wordpress.org/plugin/q2w3-fixed-widget.6.0.0-beta-3.zip).

-It solves a lot of edge cases with various themes and improves PageSpeed scores.
+Version 6.0.0 is a full rewrite of the frontend script.
+It fixes many edge cases like jumping, reloading, or resizing widgets.
+The rewrite also resolves bad Cumulative Layout Shifts.

-Most changes are available when you switch on "Test new version" under Appearance > Fixed Widget Options.
+Enable "Test new version" under Appearance > Fixed Widget Options.

+- the frontend script does not need jQuery anymore
+- removed unneeded options that previously helped resolving edge cases
+- "Stop Elements" and "Custom Fixed Elements" now accept any selector, including IDs, Class, and Type selectors.
+- works with the widget block editor introduced in WordPress 5.8
+- added "stop" option to widget blocks

 Please test and [let us know](https://wordpress.org/support/plugin/q2w3-fixed-widget/) if you discover any issues.

+= Features =

+All the features are free.

+* **Sticky Widgets** Use the Fixed Widget option on any widget and blocks in the sidebar
+* **Sticky Elements** Choose any element on your site and make it sticky
+* **Margin Top** allows you to stop sticky elements to cover floating menu bars
+* **Margin Bottom** pushes sticky elements up before they reach a certain distance towards the bottom window
+* **Stop Elements** push sticky elements up when they are scrolling into view
+* **Stop Blocks** defines blocks in your sidebar that push fixed blocks out of the page
+* **Minimum Screen Width** and **Minimum Screen Height** allow you to disable sticky behavior on small screens

 = Compatibility =

-The plugin is not working with all themes!
 Theme requirements:

-* jQuery 1.7 is required, jQuery 1.8.3 (or later) is recommended.
-* No JavaScript errors caused by other plugins and scripts.
-* `wp_head()` and `wp_footer()` functions in header.php and footer.php files.
+* `wp_head()` and `wp_footer()` functions in `header.php` and `footer.php` files
-* Widgets must have an ID attribute.

-In some themes fixed widgets „jump“ during scrolling, etc. Some CSS changes at your theme will be required in this case.
+* JavaScript errors could break sticky widgets

 == Installation ==